Mass Evacuations in Bali as Sleeping Giant Wakes Up

-There is a mass exodus of evacuees fleeing their homes on the Indonesian island of Bali as Mount Agung, a volcano in the island’s north, threatens to erupt.
+There are mass evacuations in Bali seen in the complete exodus of evacuees fleeing their homes on the Indonesian island as Mount Agung, a volcano in the island’s north, threatens to erupt.

 More than 144,000 people have been taken to shelters in 500 different locations across the island, according to the Pacific nation’s government.
 Most of them are taking shelter in temporary camps, sports stadiums and other public buildings.

 Volcanologists raised the alert level for the volcano to its highest point since Friday.
 Seismic activity continues in the volcano and the alert level for an eruption was raised to 4, the highest warning level on the Indonesian scale.

 Agung, which dominates the landscape in the north-east of the island, last erupted in 1963, killing more than 1,100 people.
 It remained active for about a year.

 Though seismic activity of the volcano continues to be imminent and eruption is more likely than not, volcanologists can’t say with certainty when it will happen.

 “I would definitely be following the advice to stay outside the exclusion zone,” said Heather Handley, an assistant earth sciences professor at Sydney’s Macquarie University.
 The increase in tremors suggests an eruption is “imminent,” she said.